Last updated: July 2026

 Lower Shadows to Off or Low

 The single biggest FPS gain.
-Shadows are expensive in the Source engine.
+Shadows are typically the most expensive graphics setting.

 Disable Motion Blur